djangocon/2025.djangocon.us/src/_content/posts/announcing-lineup.md

 - Michael Trythall ([linkedin](https://www.linkedin.com/in/mtrythall/)) - Building a Wagtail CMS Experience that Editors Love
 - Alex Henman ([linkedin](https://www.linkedin.com/in/alexhenman/)) - Building sustainable Django projects: the difficult teenage years
 - Timothy Mccurrach - Cutting Latency in Half: What Actually Worked—and What Didn't
+- Alex Clarke - Evolving Django: What We Learned by Integrating MongoDB
 - Ryan Cheley - Django as a Database Documentation Tool: The Hidden Power of Model Comments
 - Will Vincent - Django for Data Science: Deploying Machine Learning Models with Django
 - Paolo Melchiorre ([linkedin](https://www.linkedin.com/in/paolomelchiorre/)) - Django's GeneratedField By Example
+- Mike Hoolehan - Unleash your Django Frontend: Integrate Web Components into Django Templates with Vue
 - Lilian - Djangonaut Space: A Mentorship Program for Open Source
 - Colleen Dunlap ([linkedin](https://www.linkedin.com/in/colleen-dunlap-118a5a10b/)) - Easy, Breezy, Beautiful...
 Django Unit Tests
 - Michael Riley ([linkedin](https://www.linkedin.com/in/michael-riley-jr-99366589/)) - Entering the World of CMS with Wagtail
+- Efe Öge - Peaceful Django Migrations
+- Kumar Shivendu - Beyond Filters: Modern Search (and more) with Vectors in Django
 - Micah Lyle ([linkedin](https://www.linkedin.com/in/micahlyle/)) - Free Threaded Django
 - Ryan J Sullivan - From Breakpoints to Querysets: Debugging Django With Ease
 - Jeanette O'Brien ([linkedin](https://www.linkedin.com/in/jeanetteob/)) - From Hype to Hard Truths: The Rise and Fall of Coding Boot Camps